Prenuptial Agreements in Australia

 Due to the evolving nature of relationships it is important that all future aspects such as children and future asset purchases are considered.

-For a prenuptial agreement to be legally binding it has to meet strict criteria, otherwise it can be overturned by the Family Court.
+For a prenuptial agreement to be legally binding it has to meet strict criteria, otherwise it can be overturned by the Federal Circuit and Family Court of Australia (FCFCA).

 The agreement must also include the parties having received independent legal advice.
 This must contain a statement from a legal practitioner as to the effect of the agreement on the rights of the party, the advantages and disadvantages to the party making the agreement, whether or not it was necessary for the party to make the agreement, and whether the provisions in the agreement are just and equitable.